sdmp/sdmp.github.io/docs/resources/index.md

 There are three fundamental resource types used within the SDMP: identity documents, relationship documents, and all others.

-Of general documents, there are three document schemas which are used within this protocol, and may be used individually or combined within a single resource: User Information, Node Information, and Encrypted Content.
+Of general documents, there are three document schemas which are specified within this protocol, and may be used individually or combined within a single resource: User Information, Node Information, and Encrypted Content.

 ### Identity Documents